Self phase-matched broadband amplification with a left-handed Josephson transmission line: Equation of Motion for Left-Handed J-TWPA

 Further, $\Delta k_L$ flips sign as pump frequency is scanned across $\omega_{\rm ZD}$ in a left-handed J-TWPA.
-Since $\Delta k_{NL} > 0$ in a left-handed J-TWPA, phase matching for signal frequencies in the range $\omega_{\rm ZD} \leq \omega < \omega_{J}$ seems a nonstarter (Appendix~\ref{App:ZDF}).
+Since $\Delta k_{NL} > 0$ in a left-handed J-TWPA, phase matching for signal frequencies in the range $\omega_{\rm ZD} \leq \omega < \omega_{J}$ seems a nonstarter (Supplementary Section III)).
 In fact, this regime can be thought of as a perfect dual of the right-handed JTL where both $\Delta k_{L}$ and $\Delta k_{NL}$ were negative.
 Nonetheless, it is worthwhile to note that the linear dispersion also has the flattest profile near $\omega_{\rm ZD}$ since the curvature of the dispersion curves goes to zero at $\omega_{\rm ZD}$; this bodes well for achieving a flat broadband gain if phase matching could indeed be achieved.
-We show that the latter problem can be circumvented via the use of non-degenerate dual pumps \cite{Kamal2009} in Figure~\ref{Fig:4}(a).
+We show that the latter problem can be circumvented via the use of non-degenerate dual pumps \cite{Kamal2009} in Figure~\ref{Fig:4}(a) (Supplementary Section II).

 As evident, a double-pumped left-handed J-TWPA achieves an almost flat gain profile, realizing a gain in excess of $20$~dB gain over a bandwidth of about $1.5~\text{GHz}$.
 The flat profile of the gain achieved with non-degenerate pumping is consistent with the shape of the corresponding phase mismatch curves shown in Fig.~\ref{Fig:4}(b).
 Note that double pumping nulls the linear dispersion, $\Delta k_L$, at the two pump frequencies leading to a $\Delta k_L < 0$ for $\omega_{p1} < \omega <\omega_{p2}$.
-Combined with a $\Delta k_{NL} > 0$, this leads to a perfect wave vector match at the center frequency $\omega_{\rm ZD} = (\omega_{p1} + \omega_{p2})/2 = 9.8\text{GHz}$ resulting in a flat broadband gain.
+Combined with a $\Delta k_{NL} > 0$, this leads to a perfect wave vector match at the center frequency $\omega_{\rm ZD} = (\omega_{p1} + \omega_{p2})/2 = 9.8\,\text{GHz}$ resulting in a flat broadband gain.
+We note that the dynamic range in the two-pump non-degenerate pumping case remains the same as the single pump case for nominally identical small signal gain values.